deganandapriyambada/playpumpkin.com/_posts/pockieninja/2025-09-23-Strategy-to-Beat-Slot-Machine-Level-61-and-66-on-Pockie-Ninja.md

 at this stage (SM 61 and SM66), high quality outfit need to be refined to the max.

-for speedster build there two outfit recommendation
+for **speed-dodge-breaker** build there are two outfit recommendation

 ![postimage80](/assets/images/pockieninja/sm16-13.jpg)
 [Chakra naruto outfit for speed dodge breaker](/assets/images/pockieninja/sm16-13.jpg){: .center-image-2 }